malmgrenola/bowling-alley/README.md

 - As a user, I want to book a children birthday party, so that I be ensured that my child with friends get a great party.
 - As a user I can find to all avalible social media platforms
 - as a user I would like to find all contact information so I can locate and contact the company.
-- as a user I can find the resturant meny.
+- as a user I can find the restaurant meny.
 - as a mobile user I can quickly find links to social media accounts so I can stay up to date on any platform.

 Site wireframes: